BIOL 132, and one of the following: BIOL 313, 327, 330, 333, 334

-The Neuroscience Program will award Honors to a Neuroscience major based on the candidate's entire undergraduate Neuroscience program.
-This includes all Neuroscience-related courses with their grades, the nature of the curriculum selected, and the successful completion of an Honors research project.
+The Neuroscience Program will award Honors to a Neuroscience major based on the candidate’s entire undergraduate Neuroscience program.
+This is to include all Neuroscience-related courses with their grades, the nature of the curriculum selected, and the successful completion of an Honors research project.
 This project may be performed in two semesters of Independent Research (NRSC 550 or 560) on campus, or in a summer plus one semester of Independent Research, under the supervision of a Neuroscience program member.
 Research projects of comparable scope performed off-campus under the supervision of a mentor who is not a Neuroscience program member may also be proposed for program Honors, subject to the procedures described below.
 For all Honors candidates a minimum grade point average of 3.0 is required in those courses that count toward the Neuroscience major, including Chemistry 131, 132, 141, or the equivalent thereof, Physics 131, 132 (or Physics 141 and 142) and transfer courses that receive Neuroscience credit.
-The Honors research project should be distinguished by the originality and definition of the research problem, the sophistication of the experimental design and its execution, and the analysis and presentation of the results.
+The Honors research project should be distinguished by the originality and definition of the research problem, the sophistication of the experimental design and its execution, and the analysis, and presentation of the results.
 Generally, Honors reports should be of publishable or near publishable quality.
 The Honors Committee will consider all these factors in its recommendation to the faculty, and the faculty should be cognizant of all these factors when voting Honors.
 For the specific guidelines and procedures see the Neuroscience Program web site.

 200 Perspectives in Neuroscience

 This 6-hour integrated lecture/laboratory course will focus on different levels of analysis within the field of neuroscience by dividing the course into 3 separate, 4-week teaching modules: 1) cellular/molecular, 2) systems and 3) behavioral neuroscience.
 These laboratory-based teaching modules will expose students to fundamental concepts of neuroscience at different levels of organization and help students develop proficiency with some basic neuroscientic techniques.
 Students also will be taught about writing and data analysis (e.g., statistics) appropriate to the field of neuroscience.

 Prerequisites: Biology 124 or Psychology 125.
 Offered every fall.
 This course fulfills the Quantitative Reasoning and the Writing Intensive graduation requirements.

 400 Neuroscience Seminar